 With regards stopping it permanently, there is no cure for male pattern baldness yet, we’re sorry to tell you!

 There are, however, well-established, clinically-proven hair loss treatments which can help to effectively manage the condition in cases where the follicles are still capable of producing hair, even if it is thinning.
-These are finasteride 1mg and minoxidil which help in stabilising shedding, regrowing hair and preventing baldness, and are the only drugs to have been approved by both the MHRA in the UK, and the FDA in the USA, for the treatment of pattern hair loss in men.
+These are finasteride 1mg and minoxidil which help in stabilising shedding, regrowing hair and preventing baldness, and are the only drugs to have been both licensed by the MHRA in the UK, and approved by the FDA in the USA, for the treatment of pattern hair loss in men.

-Finasteride 1mg is an oral one-a-day tablet which blocks the formation of a hormone called dihydrotestosterone in the system.
+Finasteride 1mg is an oral one-a-day tablet which inhibits the formation of a hormone called dihydrotestosterone in the system.
 Commonly known as ‘DHT‘, this testosterone byproduct is important for the development of sexual characteristics during puberty.
-After this time, however, it is largely extraneous and instead binds to the follicles around the top of the scalp and hairline, gradually weakening them, which is why thinning hair occurs.
-Without intervention, this can lead to hair loss and even eventual baldness in the affected areas.
+After this time, however, it is largely extraneous and instead binds to the follicles around the top of the scalp and hairline in genetically-predisposed men, gradually weakening them, which is why thinning hair occurs.
+Without appropriate intervention, this can lead to hair loss and even eventual baldness in the affected areas.

-Sometimes known as ‘Propecia’, which was the medication’s first ever brand name, finasteride 1mg is only suitable for medically-appropriate men aged 18 years and over.
+Finasteride 1mg is a prescription medication that is only suitable for medically-appropriate men aged 18 years and over.

-Both these medications tend to be used in conjunction with other hair growth booster products.
-These are non-medicinal but use other elements, such as low level laser therapy or nutritional supports, to encourage healthy hair growth.
-One such product is Belgravia’s exclusive food supplement Hair Vitalics for Men which not only includes a highly-targeted range of key vitamins, minerals, amino acids and botancial extracts in optimal doses to promote healthy hair, but also feature saw palmetto which has been shown to reduce levels of DHT in the bloodstream.
+Supplementary hair growth supporting products can also be employed, such as low level laser therapy or nutritional supports, to encourage healthy hair growth.
+One such product is Belgravia’s exclusive food supplement Hair Vitalics for Men which not only includes a highly-targeted range of key vitamins, minerals, amino acids and botancial extracts but also contains biotin, zinc and selenium for the maintenance of normal hair growth.

-If you feel you are starting to notice other signs of hair loss and would like an assessment in order to receive personalised advice, the best thing to do is to have a consultation either in person or online.
+If you feel you are starting to notice other signs of hair loss and would like an assessment in order to receive personalised advice, the best thing to do is to have a consultation either in person or online, with a hair specialist.
 Time is certainly on your side though so do try not to let the possibility of losing your hair later in life worry you.
 Should you want them, there are options once the condition becomes active – if you aren’t one of the lucky ones for whom baldness skips a generation.